kvarak/dnd/docs/_Folk/lizardfolk.md

 <div class="columnsthree">

 - **Chameleon Eyes**.
 Greenscales have large bulbous eyes which allow them to look in two different directions at once.
-You have proficiency with the Perception skill.
+The *Perception - Sense-sight* skill cost 0 to you.

 - **Color Change**.
 Slowly moving allows you to focus on changing the color of your scales to match your background.
-If you move less than 5 feet this round, you gain advantage on Stealth checks.
-However, because your skin also reflects your emotional state, you always have disadvantage on Deception checks.
+If you move less than 5 ft this round, you gain advantage on *Stealth* checks.
+However, because your skin also reflects your emotional state, you always have disadvantage on *Deception* checks.

 </div>